Meet the Staff

 Her previous experience includes working at the Mitchell Cabela’s store as the marketing manager, serving as the Mitchell CVB marketing coordinator and as the director of Mitchell Main Street & Beyond.

 Jen is involved with the Optimist Club, Junior Achievement and Fusion Church.
 She’s a fan of Highlander grog coffee, cabernet sauvignon, the Green Bay Packers, fresh $5 flowers from the grocery store and HGTV.
 She’s a grad of the University of South Dakota in Vermillion.

 Jen and her S.O., Jason, have five kids between them – hers: Ella and Ty; and his: Emma, Maci and Hailey.

-Emily and her husband, Tyler, have two dogs, Riley and Sam.
+Katie and her husband, Matt, have two children, Carter and Kamber.